HarryHung/amr-search/README.md

 Usage
 -----

-To run AMRsearch on a single Salmonella _Typhi_ FASTA file in the local directory using the container.
+To run AMRsearch on a single Salmonella _Typhi_ FASTA file in the local directory.
 An output file `{assembly}_amrsearch.jsn` is created.

-`docker run --rm -v $PWD:/data amrsearch -i assembly.fa -s 90370`
+`java -jar /paarsnp/paarsnp.jar -i assembly.fa -s 90370`

 To run AMRsearch on all FASTA files in the local directory, with an output file for each one:

-`docker run --rm -v $PWD:/data amrsearch -i . -s 90370`
+`java -jar /paarsnp/paarsnp.jar -i . -s 90370`

 To provide multiple taxonomic levels (e.g. genus & species) use `-s` for each.
 AMRsearch will choose the most precise level it has a library for:

-`docker run --rm -v $PWD:/data amrsearch -i . -s 570 -s 573`
+`java -jar /paarsnp/paarsnp.jar -i . -s 570 -s 573`

-If the FASTA folder is in a different directory you can mount it to docker as below.

-`docker run --rm -v /full/path/to/FASTAS/:/data amrsearch -i . -s 90370`

-NB "/data" is a protected folder for AMRsearch, and is normally used to mount the local drive.

 To get the results to STDOUT rather than file:

-`docker run --rm -v $PWD:/data amrsearch -i assembly.fa -s 90370 -o`
+`java -jar /paarsnp/paarsnp.jar -i assembly.fa -s 90370 -o`

 NB not pretty printed, one record per line